Visa Options for Studying in New Zealand – Students Visa

 • After completing 3 years of stay in New Zealand, you can easily apply for New Zealand citizenship.

-• Since you are already skilled and hold experience in your profession, you will be earning anywhere between NZD8,000-NZD12,000 as your monthly income.
+• Since you are already skilled and hold experience in your profession, you will be earning anywhere between NZD8,000 and NZD12,000 as your monthly income.

 • You can request a loan from a New Zealand bank at 0% interest.

-• You do not have to pay for any international student fee for the course you pursue.
-You will be paying the regular tuition fee as that of a New Zealand citizen.
+• You do not have to pay for any international student fees for the course you pursue.
+You will be paying the regular tuition fee as a New Zealand citizen would.

 • As a permanent resident, you can bring your spouse and children along with you.
 Moreover, if your spouse meets the eligibility criteria, she or he can also work in New Zealand on a full-time basis.